 There are four Special Study Areas within the District Plan.
+A description of each area is provided below.

 Represents the Niagara Regional Native Centre located in the north-west area of the Glendale.
 The Niagara Regional Native Centre's mission is to provide programs and services to the urban indigenous population and promotes awareness of the cultural and social interests of the indigenous peoples.
 Niagara Regional Native Centre is also undertaking a Master Plan process to direct the future use of their holdings.
 The District Plan shows no land use direction for the Niagara Regional Native Centre lands and will recognize the ongoing work of the Master Plan.